 Once you’ve found a new subject ask yourself the question, “How can I take this to the next level?”

-For instance, let’s say you wanted to try some food photography.
+For instance, let’s say you wanted to try some close-up photography.

-The earlier exercise of picking your best images from the previous 12 months should highlight the lenses you prefer to use for your favorite subjects.
+Earlier in the year I wrote about why picking your favorite images from last year is such a helpful exercise.
+Another benefit of this exercise is that it highlights the lenses you prefer to use for your favorite subjects.
 What happens if you try something different?